 3. Be positive

 Not all risks are negatives, so don't only focus on the downsides.
-Risks can be positive too, presenting opportunities and enabling us to take advantage of a given event or situation.
+Risks can also be positive, presenting opportunities and enabling us to take advantage of a given event or situation.

 4. Describe risk appropriately